 – Runny Nose and Sneezing

 The vagus nerves perceive the food as an irritant and force the nose to run so it can help flush out the intruding meal.
-This reaction is made faster by the smaller stomach, which is easier to fill up.
+The smaller stomach makes this reaction faster, which is easier to fill up.

 Burping is generally a sign of excess air in your digestive system, especially in the esophagus, and belching is a way to expel this gas.
 Bariatric surgery patients can experience frequent belching during the first 6 months of recovery. is a result of the stomach healing from surgery, causing it to be less adaptable to any surplus of air.
-Excessive burping can also be a sign of Gastroesophageal Reflux Disease (GERD).
+Excessive burping can also signify Gastroesophageal Reflux Disease (GERD).

 Remedies from Past Patients